Skip to content

 The use of @dom by the calling application is optional; the institution may not use application domains.

 From the point of view of the calling application, it can refer to maps as ISPB@dom or CA@NSto use the same Encode/Decode API.
-The HSM library detects this automatically.
+The HSM detects it automatically.

 Maps allow slots to point to an FQN, meaning that the certificate and key can be in different partitions.
 In any case, the map must always exist in the partition of the logged-in user, even if the ids pointed to in the slots are in another partition.
 In principle, the best way to use it is to keep all the certificates and keys of an ISPB on the same partition, without references to remote partitions.